Sunday, June 25, 2017

 Taken Tuesday evening with fire burning at ~1,800 acres

 I should also add that blaming the guy who started the fire would be using him as a mere scapegoat.
 Yes, I agree that what he did was being stupid and ignorant without a doubt but our forests didn't die suddenly overnight.
 Anyone who's gone up there over the years and paid attention would agree that it's been ready to burn for years now.
-Mismanagement of our forest has a huge part to play.
 The guy may have pulled the trigger but we as a state assembled, loaded and aimed the gun a long time ago.

 Sunday, June 18, 2017

-So far in the past two weeks, we’ve had two forest fires caused my humans around Cedar City, Utah, United States of America.
-One being about twenty minutes West near a place called “Old Iron Town.”.
-I have a friend living up there so that fire suddenly felt closer than another fire I’ve seen.
+So far in the past two weeks, we’ve had two forest fires around Cedar City, Utah, United States of America.
+One being about twenty minutes West near a place called “Old Iron Town”.
+I have a friend living up there so it felt closer than other fires I’ve seen.
 The second fire started yesterday and in that short time, it had engulfed an estimated 957 acres of land as of last night.
-That one’s located at a place called Brian Head it being about ____ from Cedar City.
+That one’s located at a place called Brian Head it being about 30 miles from Cedar City.
 Evacuations were issued later on that day for 750 people.
-There has been a lot of dead trees up there over the years and this is the first fire that I’ve seen up there since moving here to Utah in 2001.
-Two forest fires that I know of in such a short period of time that it gives the feeling that this summer is going to be a hot one and a dangerous one.
+There has been a lot of dead trees up there over the years and this is the first fire that I’ve seen up there since moving to Utah in 2001.

 As for the editing software that I'm using; I'm slowly but surely getting the hang of it, thankfully.
 See you all next week.